kubevirt/katacoda-scenarios/kubevirt-migration/step1.md

 #### Check the kubevirt-config

-When KubeVirt finishes deploying, list out the ConfigMap "kubevirt-config" in the "kubevirt" namespace.
+When KubeVirt finishes deploying, list out the KubeVirt Custom Resource "kubevirt" in the "kubevirt" namespace.

 In addition to emulated virtualization (a requirement in this environment), a feature gate has also been added to make live migration possible.

-`kubectl -n kubevirt get configmap kubevirt-config -o yaml`{{execute}}
+`kubectl -n kubevirt get kubevirt kubevirt -o yaml`{{execute}}

 ### Launch the test VM